Archives For friendship

 [Images not mine; unable to find source]

-Here are a few Christian examples, including some that are delightful for a child to recite:
+Here are a few Christian examples, including nice ones for a child to recite:

 Bless us O Lord, for these Thy gifts, which we are about to receive, may the Lord make us truly thankful.
 Amen.